PX4/PX4-user_guide/en/ros/README.md

 - **[ROS (1) via ROS 2 Bridge](../ros/ros1_via_ros2.md):** PX4 connects first via the [PX4-ROS 2 bridge](../ros/ros2_comm.md) and then via a second bridge ([ros1_bridge](https://github.com/ros2/ros1_bridge)) between ROS 2 and ROS 1.
 - **[ROS (1) via MAVROS](../ros/ros1.md):** PX4 and ROS (1) communicate over [MAVLink](../middleware/mavlink.md), using the [MAVROS](../ros/mavros_installation.md) package to bridge ROS topics to MAVLink.

+Note that ROS2 can be installed on Ubuntu Linux, macOS, Windows, while ROS1 is only available on Linux.
+Although it might work on the other platforms, PX4 primarily tests and documents ROS on _Linux_.

 ## ROS Support Roadmap

 Unveiled at the [PX4 Developer Summit 2020](https://www.youtube.com/watch?v=lZ8crGI16qA) (and [ROS World 2020](https://www.youtube.com/watch?v=8XRkzHqQSf0)), the PX4 Development team, announced the plans to support microROS.

-* microRTPS:  microRTPS bridge with Fast DDS (The current stable ROS 2 interface)
+* microRTPS:  microRTPS bridge with Fast DDS (The stable ROS 2 interface in PX4 v1.13 and earlier)
-* micro XRCE-DDS: DDS on PX4 (Next step!)
+* micro XRCE-DDS: DDS on PX4 (The current stable ROS 2 interface after PX4 v1.13 and in mainline)
-* micro ROS: ROS 2 on the PX4 (Our Target!)
+* micro ROS: ROS 2 running in PX4 - "microROS" (Our Target!)